Is GitHub's Copilot as Bad as Humans at Introducing Vulnerabilities in Code?: Background

-While the performance of RNNs was improved by the introduction of LSTM and GRU, there are still some shortcomings when it comes to parallelizing training.
-This is a result of the sequential nature of RNN processing and can incur high costs as the lengths of input sequences increases (as is likely in real world scenarios).
-The work done by Vaswani et al. \cite{vaswani_attention_2017} introduced the Transformer architecture currently used by high performing language models and ushered in the transition from a recurrent model to one that relies mainly on the concept of attention.
-Simply put, attention provides a mechanism for a model to focus on relevant features/aspects of the input data regardless of its length.
-More formally, ``it computes a weight distribution on the input sequence, assigning higher values to more relevant elements''~\cite{galassi_attention_2021}.
-The transformer architecture is what powers several popular language models today such as BERT (Bidirectional Encoder Representations from Transformers) and GPT-3 (Generative Pre-trained Transformer).
+Another drawback of RNNs (even with LSTMs) still remained in the form of a lack of parallelizability.
+The computations involved in training RNNs could not be performed in parallel because they had to be performed sequentially in the same order as the inputs to the RNN.
+This meant that longer inputs (which are not uncommon in real world corpora) would take longer to train.
+To avoid the performance bottleneck created by recurrence, Vaswani et al. developed a new architecture for language modeling called a Transformer \citep{vaswani_attention_2017}.
+The Transformer model was developed specifically to ``eschew recurrence’’ by relying solely on the attention mechanism as means of discerning dependencies between inputs.
+More formally, ``attention computes a weighted distribution on the input sequence, assigning higher values to more relevant elements'' \citep{galassi_attention_2021}.
+The Transformer architecture has been quite successful and is what powers several popular language models today such as BERT (Bidirectional Encoder Representations from Transformers) and GPT-3 (Generative Pre-trained Transformer).